 And while it is still commonly used, it is a little old-fashioned and perhaps most used among the older generation.

-However, the newly formed diminutive changes the noun’s gender to neuter.
+To create a diminutive, one simply adds either the suffix « -chen » or « -lein » to the end of a noun, regardless of its gender.
+However, it is important to note that adding the diminutive suffix changes the gender of the noun to neuter.
 (The gender of German nouns is often related to the ending of the word.)

 Some examples of German diminutive terms of endearment are: